|

 news you need to hear—DDR4 memory is officially being phased out.
 Manufacturers

-have started to end production of DDR4 RAM, which means supply will shrink, and
+have chosen to end production of DDR4 RAM, which means supply will shrink, and

 Why Is DDR4 Going Away?